09 Sep Yesterday’s epic battle in New York

 First half (two and a half sets)

 It all started with Rafa Nadal’s tactical lesson on how to play against counterpunchers.
-Variety, variety, variety, and a combination of passive and aggressive game.
-“Passive” play with no angles from Nadal, was forcing Medvedev to hit bigger than he normally does, and he felt he had to hit a winner to win a point, which takes more than usual, against a “king of defense”.
-And the result was: energy spending and unforced errors.
-Medvedev doesn’t like to hit winners every point, especially not with his forehand, and he is certainly not used to it.
-Rafa was also using backhand slice to Medvedev’s backhand, taking the pace out of his long arms, which caused couple of extra unforced errors.
+Variety, variety, variety, and the savvy alternation between a passive and an aggressive game.
+A “passive” play with no angles from Nadal was forcing Medvedev to hit bigger than he normally does, and he felt he had to hit a winner to win a point, which took him more than it usually does, against the “king of defence”.
+And the result was this: energy dissipation and unforced errors.
+Medvedev doesn’t like to hit winners on every point, especially not with his forehand, and he is certainly not used to it.
+Rafa was also using backhand slice to Medvedev’s backhand, taking the pace out of his long arms, which caused a couple of extra unforced errors.
 With a possibility in his mind that Medvedev will eventually get used to this pace and start making those winners, Rafa was constantly switching to a very aggressive play.
-That included his trade mark game; one – two punch (serve + forehand) and on my surprise (I guess not only me), he played serve and volley more than I’ve ever seen him, and he won 17 out of 20 points.
-Clear pattern was wide serve on add side and closing the net.
-At the first half of the match every important point on his serve, Rafa played that pattern, and Medvedev just didn’t have the answer.
+That included his trademark game: one – two punch (serve + forehand) and, to my surprise (and from what I hear, not only mine), he played the serve and volley more than I’ve ever seen him do it, and he won 17 out of 20 points.
+There was a clear pattern: a wide serve on ad side and close the net.
+In the first half of the match, for every important point on his serve, Rafa played that pattern, and Medvedev just didn’t have the right answer.
 I have to say that the angle of Rafa’s wide serve was outstanding last night.

 Second half (two and a half sets)

-At the moment when everybody thought that this will be a good, but ordinary final, Medvedev said no, I’m not going out just like this, and made a crucial break back in the sixth game of the third set.
-Unique New York tennis crowd recognized the moment and the match suddenly turned into a street fight.
+Just as everybody thought that this was going to be another good yet ordinary final, Medvedev said no, I’m not going out like this, and then he made a crucial break back in the sixth game of the third set.
+The unique New York tennis crowd recognised the moment for what it was and the match suddenly turned into a street fight.

-I guess this reservoir of extra strength that Rafa found last night, is something that accumulates within a person, with years and years of discipline, dedication and hard work, waiting to be used in the toughest moments.
+I guess this reservoir of extra strength that Rafa found last night is something that gradually accumulates within a person, with years and years of discipline, dedication and hard work, waiting to be used at the most challenging moments.
 It reminded me of a story in which a mother gives her daughter a key to a special door that opens a place that will save her from any problem or evil she might be facing in this world.
 But the thing is, that the door can be opened only once in a lifetime.
-Mother told her to better make sure she picks the right problem, the biggest problem, to use that key, because you don’t want to waste it on something you can handle by yourself.
+Mother told her to better make sure she picked the most challenging and unsurmountable problem to use that key for, because she didn’t want her to waste it on something she could easily handle by herself.

 Only Rafa knows if he used that key yesterday evening in New York.
-At some moments it certainly looked like he did, but we will never know.
-Anyway, I hope he saved it though, because he is on the mission that is not finished yet, and looking into the future, with big three still at the very top of the game, and with new warriors like Daniil Medvedev growing and learning from each match, Rafa might need it even more very soon.
+At some moments, it certainly looked that way, but we will never know.
+Anyway, I hope he saved it, though, because he is on the mission that is not finished yet, and looking into the future, with big three still at the very top of the game and with new warriors like Daniil Medvedev growing and learning from each match, Rafa might need it even more very soon.